Location: Ryan Center for Business Studies, Room 135

 All business undergraduate majors share a common set of core courses.
 This allows students more flexibility to switch between business majors during their first two years and ensures that business graduates have a broad understanding of all major business disciplines.

 All new PCSB majors will be required to have at least a 2.5 cumulative GPA at the completion of two semesters of academic work at PC to continue in their business major.
 Non-business majors interested in changing their major to business will need at least a 2.5 cumulative GPA and must attend a Declaration of Major session.
-The PCSB will not accept change of major requests after second semester sophomore year.
+The PCSB will not accept change of major requests after the second semester of sophomore year.
 Additional deadlines, policies, and procedures can be found on the School of Business website.

 Alpha Mu Alpha (AMA)